 Fun fact: If you’d like to follow in our footsteps, avoiding the kid trap helps.
 Seriously, kids are expensive.
 We wouldn’t be out here doing what we’re doing with a baby on board.
 Kimmy is enough.

-Initially, this experience was about finding a new place to live at some point.
+Initially, our nomadic experience was about finding a new place to live at some point.
 There was so much of the country we hadn’t yet seen.
-It’s become so much more since.
-It’s become about finding the hidden gems in cities and towns that aren’t on any shortlist for a more permanent move and finding places that are good for today if not for tomorrow.
+It became so much more since.

-Why do nomads travel?
-Nomads travel for a variety of reasons.
 Some want to see the world.
-Others have reached a certain age where they feel like now is the time get out of their comfort zone.
-Some nomads travel because of economic reasons.
-It can be quite cost-effective to avoid putting down roots for any period of time, especially if you choose budget-friendly destinations.
+Others have reached a certain age where they feel like now is the time to get out of their comfort zone.

 For us, the pandemic broke our brains a little bit.
 We just had to get out.
 We had to see more.